 Will the user instinctively know what to do?
 Whilst a younger, more tech-savvy user could hit the ground running, could more of an explanation or a simpler format be needed for older crowds?
 (Ease of use of gamification is shown to decline with age)

 Think about how your audience will judge the intention of the campaign.
 For example, this study looking at the Motivational effects and age differences of gamification in product advertising noted

 “Purchase intentions of conventional products were predicted by attitudes, subjective norm and perceived control, whereas purchase intentions of gamified products were predicted by attitudes and the perceived usefulness.
 Enjoyment and flow were significant mediators between motivational incentives and purchase intentions.
 Consumers with prior gaming experience had higher purchase intentions for gamified products.”

 - Start with your key performance indicators.
 This might be sales, page visits, data, or something else.

 - Identify your target audience.
 What’s the demographic?

-- Decide on what is your cost of acquisition or what budget you are prepared to put to achieve your goals.
+- Decide on what is your cost of acquisition or what budget you are prepared to put into achieving your goals.

 - Ensure that the motivation to enter is very clear